Holy Himalaya Eco Trek

 5,300m.

-Today, ascending to the ridge at around 5,300 metres from the base camp promises awe-inspiring panoramic vistas.
-After crossing the log bridge, a three-hour climb along a hazy, indistinct trail leads to this breathtaking viewpoint, offering stunning vistas of Makalu, Peak 7, Peak 6, and Peak 4, alongside Everest, Lhotse, and Nuptse.
-The return journey to base camp, spanning 4-5 hours, poses a steep challenge, especially at altitudes exceeding 5,000m.
-Alternatively, gentler options include exploring the lakes beyond base camp or ascending a shorter ridge nearby, marked by prayer flags.
-A leisurely hour's walk to the hilltop, adorned with prayer flags at the head of the base camp, offers another rewarding excursion.
+Today, it is possible to make an ascent to the ridge at approximately 5,300 metres from base camp for breathtaking panoramic views.
+This spectacular viewpoint can be reached in a three-hour climb along a misty, vague trail after crossing the log bridge, presenting views of Makalu, Peak 7, Peak 6, and Peak 4, together with Everest, Lhotse, and Nuptse.
+The return to base camp is a steep 4-5 hour descent, which can be quite exhausting, especially above 5,000m.
+Easier options include circling the lakes above base camp or heading up a nearby shorter ridge, topped with prayer flags.
+A more leisurely option is to take an easy hour's walk to the hilltop, topped with prayer flags at the head of the base camp.

 13